 Sealed settlement agreements are covered by LR 5.3(b)(1).
 Generally, except in extraordinary circumstances, the sealing of settlement agreements is disfavored.

 The delivery of papers filed under seal to Federal Court facilities must be in accordance with LR 83.31(a)(3)(B).
 (7/1/08)

 Other material provided by statute, e.g., Qui Tam cases, are not covered by this rule.

 Documents filed electronically must comply with the Court's ECF Policies and Procedures (Appendix ECF to these rules).

 Attorneys are cautioned that there is a strong presumption in favor of openness as to court records.
 The burden of overcoming this presumption is borne by the party that seeks to seal documents on the court record.
 The burden is a heavy one and only the most compelling reasons can justify non- disclosure of judicial records.

 For further guidance on the legal standards governing filing under seal, see Shane Group, Inc. v.
 Blue Cross Blue Shield of Michigan, 825 F.3d 299 (6th Cir.
 2016), Beauchamp v.
 Fed.
 Home Loan Mortgage Corp., 658 Fed.
 App'x 202 (6th Cir.
 2016), and Rudd Equipment Co. v.
 John Deere Const. & Forestry Co., 834 F.3d 589 (6th Cir.
 2016).

-Parties are encouraged to consider redaction of documents to excise those portions which are deemed confidential and thus avoid a sealing motion.
+Parties are encouraged to consider redaction of documents to excise those portions which are deemed confidential and not relevant to the matter before the court, and thus avoid a sealing motion.
 Parties are expected to confer in detail before a sealing motion is filed in order to reduce the number of documents which are the subject of the motion and to otherwise reach agreement on the relief requested.